RSS Feed

 The quest for mustard – and a newspaper

-Halfway through this trip, he decided to go alone to Malaga on the coast, instead of hiking Ronda.
-He got on a bus that should’ve gotten him there in an hour, but which took almost three.
+Halfway through this trip, Jaro decides to go alone to Malaga on the coast, instead of hiking Ronda.
+He gets on a bus that should’ve gotten him there in an hour, but which took almost three.
 Then he spent hours looking for an English-language newspaper – had lunch, during which he looked unsuccessfully for mustard – took a walk around town – then caught the bus back to Ronda.
 He says that bus ride was a real trip – all women except him, all chattering wildly back and forth.
 The only words he got were “Mi madre!” and the girl pronouncing them did not say them in a happy tone of voice.
-He said the bus ride was wonderful – so full of life.
+But the bus ride was wonderful – so full of life.
 Jaro is really a fascinating individual – a real gentleman, great conversationalist.
-So now, I go to wash my hair and tidy up.
+So now, I go to wash my hair and tidy up (I’m going to have to rethink this hairwashing business).
 Tomorrow we leave for Sevilla at 8:30AM, I’m cleaning out my suitcase for the trip home…

 The ubiquitous cell phone